yochaigal/cairn/wip/the-dawn-plague/the-dawn-plague-overview.md

 - Easily takes offense, especially if offered anything more than a few days dead.
 - Critical damage: target is pulled underground, where they soon suffocate.

-### Golem
-16 HP, 2 Armor, 15 STR, 6 DEX, 2 WIL, cobblestone fists (d10)
-- A hulking 9’ tall statue made of clay, mud, and prayer.
-- Mindlessly follows whatever commands given by its master, even after their death.
-- Immune to mundane blades and missile weapons.
-Damage from fire is _enhanced_.
-- If destroyed, the Golem eventually reforms and carries out its previous orders.
-- Uttering the inverse of the spell that created it reduces the Golem to mud.

 ### Shtekn Folk
 4 HP, 1 Armor, 11 STR, 8 DEX, 14 WIL, knotted fists (d8+d8)
 - Stick-like humanoids made of branches, vines and roots.
 Refer to themselves as "the People".